recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 == Upgrade Notice ==

-= 1.164 =
-One bugfix, translation update

-= 1.163 =
-Two bugfixes, two new features, four improvements, several translation updates

-= 1.162 =
+= 1.168 =
-One improvement, one bugfix, translation update
+One bugfix, one improvement

 == Setup guide ==